RoboticsLabURJC/2019-tfm-omar-garrido/docs/_pages/install.md

 roslaunch rosify_difodo ros_difodo_and_realsense.launch.launch camera_fps:=60 depth_fps:=60
 ```

-For whatever the reason even though the changes are reflected in the execution, I cant get past the 30FPS for the depth frame, maybe is a hardware issue...
+**For whatever the reason even though the changes are reflected in the execution, I cant get past the 30FPS for the depth frame, maybe is a hardware issue...**

+Another interesting parameter to change is **working\_fps** in the ros_difodo.launch.
+This parameter controls the maximum speed at what difodo works.
+(If hardware doesnt allow to work at that speed it will simply work at the maximum otherwise it will work at the specified rate and publish messages at that frequency)

 ### Information visualization: Logs, topics...